 Included in room price:

-· Two boat trips through Iceberg Alley, to and from the island
+· Boat transfer through Iceberg Alley, to and from the island

 · All meals, including homemade traditional suppers

 · Additional child aged 2-16 in room: $50

 · Additional adult aged 17+ in room: $100

 Previous guests recommend a 2 night stay for the best experience - the island is large, covered with great walking, surrounded by whales and bergs!

 (All prices in Canadian dollars, before tax.
 Applicable taxes include $3 levy and 15% HST.)